matzy39sch/screen-shot-to-text/README.md

 - [X] get the google sheets name and the sevice account JSON file from an entry and print the text there, new lines to new rows
 - [ ] coordinate input limits to screen size
 - [ ] load image instead of the screenshot
-- [ ] make the secetion with a mouse instead of the boring coordinates
+- [ ] make the selecetion with a mouse instead of the boring coordinates